greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 this post.

-I started by setting up a fresh conda environment and grabbing an RDKit build from conda-forge, this is a bit heavyweight since you end up with a bunch of python packages as well as the RDKit itself (I'm going to look into making this more minimal), but it's much easier than doing your own build.
+I started by setting up a fresh conda environment and grabbing an RDKit build from conda-forge, this is much easier than doing your own build.
+I'm not installing the entire RDKit (there are no python packages), just the libraries and headers needed to build C++ programs that use the RDKit.

-The first thing is to set up a conda environment:
+The first thing is to create and activate a new conda environment that has the required dependencies installed:
 ```
-conda create -n rdkit_dev
+mamba create -n rdkit_dev cmake librdkit-dev eigen libboost-devel compilers
 conda activate rdkit_dev
-conda install -c conda-forge mamba
-mamba install -c conda-forge cmake rdkit eigen
 ```
-Note: I start by installing [mamba](https://github.com/mamba-org/mamba) here because it makes doing conda installs much, much faster.
+Note: I'm doing tihs with [mamba](https://github.com/mamba-org/mamba) here because it makes doing conda installs much faster.
+I've also installed the conda-forge compiler package since that makes sure I have a recent enough compiler and c++ libraries to work with the up-to-date version of boost we get with the RDKit from conda-forge.

 Here's a simple demo program which reads in a set of molecules from an input file and generates tautomer hashes for them.
 It uses the `boost::timer` library in order to separately time how long it takes to read the molecules and generate the hashes.
 I called this file `tautomer_hash.cpp`:
 ```
+//
+//  Copyright (C) 2021-2025 Greg Landrum
+//

 #include <GraphMol/FileParsers/MolSupplier.h>
 #include <GraphMol/MolHash/MolHash.h>
 #include <GraphMol/RDKitBase.h>
-#include <RDGeneral/RDLog.h>
 #include <algorithm>
 #include <boost/timer/timer.hpp>
 #include <iostream>